Thought It Was Love

-"Thought It Was Love" is a song by American country music singer Ty Myers, released on January 24, 2025, from his debut studio album, The Select.
+"Thought It Was Love" is a song by American singer-songwriter and musician Ty Myers, released on January 24, 2025, from his debut studio album, The Select.
 It is his highest-charting song, debuting and peaking at number 79 on the Billboard Hot 100.

 Background

 Ty Myers wrote the song on a Squier Stratocaster that he bought for $100 from a storage unit sale.

 Critical reception

 LB Cantrell of MusicRow gave a positive review, writing that the song "showcases Myers' lyrical depth, capturing the darkness of love lost with the finesse of a seasoned songwriter."